 If there has been a proven history of family violence or you fear for your safety, you may not be required to attend mediation.

-If you have been ordered to mediation, you will want to file a written objection to mediation on the basis of family violence, at any time prior to the final mediation.
+If you have been ordered to mediation, you should file a written objection to mediation on the basis of family violence at any time prior to the final mediation.
 Once an objection is filed, the suit cannot be referred to mediation, unless the opposing party requests a hearing to oppose your objection.
 If a hearing is held and there is not enough evidence to support your claim of family violence, mediation will be held.

 However, the court will take appropriate measures to ensure your safety.
 For example, the mediation may be held in separate rooms where you do not have to have face-to-face contact with them.